Malavika Chitoor

 what you delivered

 Each line is one deliverable.
-Specific descriptions get paid faster than vague ones — accounts teams approve invoices that match the agreed scope clearly.
-"1 × Reel (30s, organic, posted on @malavikaa.chitoor)" is better than "Reel."
+Specific descriptions get paid faster than vague ones — "1 × Reel (30s, organic, posted on @yourhandle)" beats "Reel."
+Use quantity × rate so 2 Reels at ₹8,000 reads as qty 2 × rate 8000, and add usage rights or exclusivity as their own lines.

 payment details